vincentserpoul/techblog-hugo/content/post/alpine-linux-rpi0.md

 apk update
 ```

-Add a user with no pass, add its home directory to the config partition and add it to the sudoers
+Add a user and add its group to the sudoers:

 ```bash
 addgroup -S maintenance && adduser maintenance -G maintenance